 - If you are changing domain with migration, make sure you are redirecting mapping part of migration as well

 - Before upgrading DNS as the last part of the migration, make sure you have a new mailbox set up for every single email account on your domain.

-Now, let’s get learn migration of your wordpress site with All-In-One WP Migration.
+Now, let’s get learning the migration of your WordPress site with All-In-One WP Migration.

 Step 1: Installation of All-in-One WP Plugin